MMRIZE/MMM-Scenes2/README.md

 ```

 ## External Controls
 > Some syntax was changed from `MMM-Scenes`.
-Check it carefully if you are the user of the previous module.
+Check it carefully if you are a user of the previous module.
 ### Incoming notifications
 - Each incoming notification could have a `callback` function as a member of the payload.
-It will be called when your notification requesting is done.
+It will be called when your notification request is done.
 ```js
 this.sendNotification('SCENE_NEXT', {
   callback: (result) => { console.log(result.status) }